DefGuard/docs/deployment-strategies/amis-and-aws-cloudformation/README.md

 <figure><img src="../../.gitbook/assets/image (18).png" alt=""><figcaption></figcaption></figure>

-This is the URL under which the Defguard Proxy will be accessible to users.
-Fill the field just like the `CoreUrl` field, but this time use the domain you chose for the Defguard Proxy ([#prerequisites](./#prerequisites "mention")).
+This is the URL under which the Defguard Edge will be accessible to users.
+Fill the field just like the `CoreUrl` field, but this time use the domain you chose for the Defguard Edge ([#prerequisites](./#prerequisites "mention")).

 <figure><img src="../../.gitbook/assets/image (19).png" alt=""><figcaption></figcaption></figure>

 Insert here the ARN of the certificate you prepared earlier ([#prerequisites](./#prerequisites "mention")).
-This will auto configure HTTPS for both Defguard Proxy and Core.
+This will auto configure HTTPS for both Defguard Edge and Core.

 <figure><img src="../../.gitbook/assets/image (20).png" alt=""><figcaption></figcaption></figure>